JustAnOpossum/Better-Discord-Screen-Share/README.md

 # Better Discord Screen Sharing

-This is a plugin for Better Discord that lets you share your screen.
-It uses webRTC to transmit the video (so it might not be good for a large volume of people).
-And if it dosen't work or weird bugs happen then please open a issue here so I can correct it.
+This is a plugin and server for the plugin for Better Discord that lets you share your screen.
+It needs ubuntu for the server.

-I have provided the plugin and the server to run it.

 DISCLAMER: This is untested on OSX but the paths are set up correctly for OSX.